-Our strategy is to balance between long-term time charters and revenues generated by short-term time charters and voyage charters to maximize our financial performance throughout shipping cycles.
-We have entered into time and voyage charter employment contracts for all the vessels in our operating fleet and a substantial portion of our newbuilding fleet.
-We charter some of our vessels pursuant to one- to three-year time charters to allow us to take advantage of the stable cash flow and high utilization rates that are associated with medium to long-term time charters.
+Our strategy is to balance our revenues between mid-term time charters, short-term time charters, voyage charters and pool arrangements to maximize our financial performance throughout shipping cycles.
+The Company has been executing its commercial strategy by trading in the spot market through spot market-related time charters on voyages, short time charters, index charters, and pool charters.
+We have entered into either time charter, or voyage charter employment, or pool contracts for all the vessels in our operating fleet.
 The vessels that are on charters whose revenues are linked to the Baltic Supramax index generally have durations of one-year or less.
+These index-linked charters, voyage charters and pool contracts provide us with revenue upside as the market improves.
+We regularly monitor the dry bulk shipping market and based on market conditions we may consider taking advantage of long-term charter rates when appropriate.

+Under a pool arrangement, the vessels operate under a time charter agreement with the Pool Manager.
+The members of the pool share in the revenue generated by the entire group of vessels in the pool, and the pool may operate either in the Time Charter or in the spot market in which case the cost of the bunkers and port costs are borne by the Pool and the net pool revenue is distributed as time charter hire to each Participant.
+To the extent the vessels are operated in the spot market, they are subject to the fluctuations of the spot market.
+The operating costs including crews, maintenance and insurance are typically paid by the owner of the vessel.

-These index linked charters and voyage charters will provide us with the revenue upside when the market improves.
-We believe that this structure provides significant visibility to our future financial results and allows us to take advantage of the relatively stable cash flows and high utilization rates that are associated with medium- to long-term time charters, while at the same time providing us with the revenue upside potential from the index linked or short-term time charters or voyage charters.
-All the charters provide for fixed semi-monthly payments in advance.
-While we remain focused on securing charters with fixed base rates, we have also entered into contracts with fixed minimum rates and profit sharing arrangements, enabling us to benefit from an increasing rate environment while still minimizing downside risk.
-We regularly monitor the dry bulk shipping market and based on market conditions we may consider taking advantage of short-term charter rates.
+We believe that this structure provides significant visibility to our future financial results and allows us to take advantage of the relatively stable cash flows and high utilization rates that are associated with medium-term time charters, while at the same time providing us with the revenue upside potential from the index-linked or short-term time charters or voyage charters or pool charters.

+We regularly monitor the dry bulk shipping market and based on market conditions we may consider taking advantage of long-term charter rates.

 A time charter involves the hiring of a vessel from its owner for a period of time pursuant to a contract under which the vessel owner places its ship (including its crew and equipment) at the service of the charterer.
-Under a typical time charter, the charterer periodically pays us a fixed or an index based daily charter hire rate and bears all voyage expenses, including the cost of fuel and port and canal charges.
+Under a typical time charter, the charterer periodically pays us a fixed or an index-based daily charter hire rate and bears all voyage expenses, including the cost of fuel and port and canal charges.
 Once we have time chartered-out a vessel, trading of the vessel and the commercial risks shift to the customer.
 Subject to certain restrictions imposed by us in the contract, the charterer determines the type and quantity of cargo to be carried and the ports of loading and discharging.
-In 2009 we set up own in-house technical management capability, through which we provide technical management services to several of our vessels.
-The Company has contracted the technical operations of a majority of our vessels to third party vessel managers, and oversee the technical operation and navigation of the vessel at all times, including monitoring vessel operating expenses, such as the cost of crewing, insuring, repairing and maintaining the vessel, costs of spare parts and supplies, tonnage taxes and other miscellaneous expenses.
+We have established our own in-house technical management capability, through which we provide technical management services to several of our and third-party vessels.
+We have contracted the technical operations of a portion of our vessels to third-party vessel managers, and oversee the technical operation and navigation of the vessel at all times, including monitoring vessel operating expenses, such as the cost of crewing, insuring, repairing and maintaining the vessel, costs of spare parts and supplies, tonnage taxes and other miscellaneous expenses.